A safe, non-judgemental and understanding space to give you the time and freedom to talk.

 A positive approach to recovery is key, and with a progressive attitude you can silence the nagging voice and take control; but don’t expect never to fail again.
 You are allowed to have a blip, to stumble, to take a step backwards and grapple for a helping hand to find your feet and continue your journey to recovery.

-Befriending is offered by a range of modalities including, email twice a week, video clinic at least once a week and telephone or text befriending which is popular for service users with sensory needs.
+Befriending is offered by a range of modalities including, email twice a week, video clinic at least once a week and telephone.
 You will agree a contract with your befriender who guarantees to respond to you on certain days and times each week for 6 to 9 months giving you confidence that no matter how many times you choose to keep in touch as a befriendee, your befriender will respond and keep in touch with you the same time every week.

 Endorsed by the National Integrated Personal Commissioning Team as a model that can be easily adopted by other mental health services as truly transforming lives.
 Our befriendees and their parents/ carers agree with many following a sustained recovery in their eating disorder for over 2 years choosing to join our befriending team and give back to new service users and carers just starting out on their own journey to recovering from disordered and eating disorders.